Article

 Cicero and Augustus

 The assassination of Caesar on the Ides of March (March 15) 44 BC was a pleasant surprise for Cicero—it opened a window of opportunity for the orator, which he immediately seized.
 Cicero took an active part in politics.
 It was on his initiative that Caesar's assassins, Marcus Junius Brutus and Gaius Cassius Longinus, were amnestied, although Caesar himself was not recognized as a tyrant.
 A shaky truce was established in the Republic between the Caesarians led by Mark Antony and the republicans Brutus, Cassius, and Cicero.
-However, Brutus and Cassius, fearing reprisals from the pro-Caesarian mob, withdrew to the eastern provinces to gather an army, and Cicero, after so many years, once again found himself on the political Olympus of the Republic at the age of 62.
+However, Brutus and Cassius, fearing reprisals from the pro-Caesarian mob, withdrew to the eastern provinces to gather an army, and Cicero, after so many years, found himself at the political Olympus of the Republic once again at the age of 62.

 Relying on the popular Octavian in the army, Cicero entered into open conflict with Antony and delivered his revealing speeches—the Philippics.
-However, during the new civil war, which the orator himself ignited, Octavian effectively stabbed his ally in the back, first demanding the consulship for himself and then secretly negotiating with Antony and Lepidus to form the Second Triumvirate.
+However, during the new civil war, which the orator himself had ignited, Octavian effectively stabbed his ally in the back, first demanding the consulship for himself and then secretly negotiating with Antony and Lepidus to form the Second Triumvirate.
 At Antony's initiative and despite Octavian's initial resistance, the triumvirs agreed to eliminate Cicero.
 In 43 BC, the great orator and princeps of the Senate was beheaded near his villa in Formiae.
-Antony's wife Fulvia stuck pins into the dead man's tongue, as if to hint at his excessive talkativeness.
-Cicero's head and hands were displayed at the rostra near the orator's platform.
+Antony's wife Fulvia stuck pins into the dead man's tongue, as if hinting at his excessive talkativeness.
+Cicero's head and hands were displayed at the rostra near the speaker's platform.

 "After this, I surpassed all in authority, but I had no more power than those who were my colleagues in each magistracy."